centrifugal/documentation/client/connect.md

 client sending wrong `info` this JSON string must be used while generating token.

 If you don't want to use `info` - you can omit this parameter while connecting to Centrifugo.
-But if you omit it then make sure that info string have not been used in token generation.
+But if you omit it then make sure that info string have not been used in token generation (i.e. info must be empty string).

 ### transports